gremlin961/PaLM_Data_Conversion/README.md

 # JSON Data Converter using GenAI
-# Leverate GenAI to convert dissimilar json data files to a standard format
+# Leverage GenAI to convert dissimilar json data files to a standard format

 LLM’s provide application developers with the ability to augment and even replace large sections of their codebase with simple and intuitive prompts, which are natural-language queries that guides a model to produce a desired response.
 Instead of using numerous For loops, If blocks, and try-except statements, developers can harness LLM’s to produce a desired result simply by providing a level of context and a statement of the expected outcome.